What Can You Do With a Doctorate in Education?

 - Benefits: Some leaders earn the Ed.D. in order to apply for certain job titles; others are interested in potential salary benefits.
 But you can also use a doctorate to deepen your knowledge of the field, network with educational peers, and become a more thoughtful leader.

-Note: If you want to become a tenured faculty member in academia, a Ph.D. in Education is going to be a better bet.
+Note: If you want to become a tenured faculty member in academia, a Ph.D. in Education may be a better bet.

 State-Specific Ed.D.
 Career & Salary Advice